oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </div>
 <div class="alert alert-info">
-**Important:** If you plan to use Red Hat Enterprise Virtualization nodes to provide any services, remember that the services will stop if the Red Hat Enterprise Virtualization environment stops operating.
+**Important:** If you plan to use oVirt nodes to provide any services, remember that the services will stop if the oVirt environment stops operating.

 </div>
-This applies to all services, but you should be fully aware of the hazards of running the following on Red Hat Enterprise Virtualization:
+This applies to all services, but you should be fully aware of the hazards of running the following on oVirt:

 *   Directory Services
 *   DNS
 *   Storage

-### ⁠Creating Logical Networks
+### ⁠10.3.
+Creating Logical Networks

-#### ⁠Creating a New Logical Network in a Data Center or Cluster
+#### ⁠10.3.1.
+Creating a New Logical Network in a Data Center or Cluster

 **Summary**